-4Other authors (Groseclose [16] and Puglisi [24]) use news content analysis to measure the extent of media bias.
+6 Other authors (Jeffrey D. Milyo and Timothy J. Groseclose, 2003; Riccardo Puglisi, 2004) use news content analysis to measure the extent of media bias.

-To make the problem interesting, we suppose that voters do not observe their payoffs at the time of the re-election decision.
-This is reasonable if some of the incumbent's policies have long-term consequences such as with fighting a war or investing in infrastructure.
+To make the problem interesting, we suppose that voters do not observe their payoffs at the time of the reelection decision.
+This is reasonable if some of the incumbent's policies have long-term consequences, such as with fighting a war or investing in infrastructure.

-There are n active media outlets such as newspapers or TV stations.
+There are n active media outlets such as newspapers or television stations.
 If the incumbent is good, the media observe no verifiable information.
-If the incumbent is bad, then with probability $q \in [0,1]$, they receive a verifiable signal to this effect.
+If the incumbent is bad, then with probability $q \in [0, 1]$, they receive a verifiable signal to this effect.
 In practice, the parameter q depends on technological and cultural characteristics and also on institutional variables such as the existence of censorship, the effectiveness of libel laws, and the extent of privacy protection regulation.
 We assume that only verifiable information can be printed.

 Implicit in this informational setup are three assumptions.
 First, news cannot be fabricated.
 If we allowed the media to print uncorroborated news, and we wanted to maintain the assumption that voters are rational, we would need to get into a complex signalling game.
 Second, signals can only be bad.
 We could easily extend the model to have both good and bad signals, as long as the probability of good signals is lower than that of bad ones.
-Obviously, the incumbent would never want to suppress a good signal.5 Third, all media have the same information.
+Obviously, the incumbent would never want to suppress a good signal.7 Third, all media have the same information.
 This restriction is imposed for analytical convenience and will be relaxed in the next section.

-The n media outlets are identical and their payoff depends on two components: audience-related and policy-related revenues.
-The former revenues are important for for-profit media (sales, subscriptions, advertising receipts, cable fees, etc..) but they may also be relevant for non-profit or state-owned media if their mission includes reaching as many viewers as possible.
+The n media outlets are identical and their payoff depends on two components: audiencerelated and policy-related revenues.
+The former revenues are important for for-profit media (sales, subscriptions, advertising receipts, cable fees, etc.) but they may also be relevant for nonprofit or state-owned media if their mission includes reaching as many viewers as possible.
 Viewers prefer informative news.
 We assume that they divide themselves equally among the media outlets that are reporting news.
-The audience-related revenue of an outlet is normalized to zero if the outlet has no news and it is $\frac{a}{m}$ if it has news, where a is a parameter that represents the maximum potential audience-related benefit and m is the number of outlets that are reporting news.
-If at least one outlet has informative news, then all voters become informed.6
+The audience-related revenue of an outlet is normalized to zero if the outlet has no news, and it is a/m if it has news, where a is a parameter that represents the maximum potential audiencerelated benefit and m is the number of outlets that are reporting news.
+If at least one outlet has informative news, then all voters become informed.8